52North/sensor-web-tutorial/docs/13_sta_example_request.md

 }
 ~~~

-To present later in the tutorial the filter opitions a futher `Sensor` is added:
+To present later in the tutorial the filter opitions a second `Sensor` is added:

 ~~~json
 {